AliceO2Group/WebUi/Framework/docs/guide/websockets.md

  * id - CERN ID (comes from token)
  * username - CERN username (comes from token)

-The message can be constructed using following constructor:
+A message can be constructed in following way:
 ```js
 WebSocketMessage(code = 200);
 ```